adyxax/bastion/README.md

 The following are optional dependencies :
 - the libtty from https://github.com/kilobyte/termrec which allows session recording.
-- compression libraries like libbz2, liblzma, libz allows to compress on the fly session records.
+- compression libraries like libbz2, liblzma, libz allow on the fly compression of session records.
 - libmysql for now because it hosts the runtime config

 ## Manual Installation